Director Cheatle Resigns And State Police Testimony

 Again, gentlemen, thank you for being here.

-The situation is an interesting one because in this committee, we have been talking about domestic terrorism as big being a bigger threat to the United States than foreign terrorism.
+The situation is an interesting one because in this committee, we have been talking about domestic terrorism as being a bigger threat to the United States than foreign terrorism.

 God knows what motivated him to do what he's doing.

-Um he was looking up information according to what I've read.
+He was looking up information according to what I've read.

 He was looking up both Democrat and Republican candidates.

-God knows what set him off or where he was going or what targets he was really focused on, other than possibly the opportunity.
+God knows what set him off or where he was going or what targets he was really focused on other than possibly the opportunity.

-This is not good news because this is essentially a lone wolf, it would appear that just God knows what motivated him.
+This is not good news because this is essentially a lone wolf, it would appear, that just God knows what motivated him.

 A lot of them doing the job to the best of their abilities.